How To Make An Air Mattress More Comfortable

 Install A Power Strip

 It’s pretty inconvenient to sleep on an air mattress and not have anywhere to charge your phone or laptop.
-A cheap power strip placed next to the bed can be really helpful to help your visitors easily charge their devices.
+A cheap power strip beside the bed can help visitors easily charge their devices.

 In Summary

-We hope our tips have given you some valuable information on ways you can take a simple air mattress and make it a cloud of comfort.
+We hope our tips have given you some valuable information on taking a simple air mattress and making it a cloud of comfort.

-By adding these little touches, you will surely find sweet slumber on air!
+By adding these little touches, you will surely find sweet slumber in the air!